sonnt0201/docs/iot-platform/database-schema.md

 ### User reads sensor data

-Of course, user can read their data by using our GUI, or calling open APIs.
+Of course, users can read their data by using our GUI, or calling open APIs.

 - `Admins (or admin users)` can read everything.